- Application & Interview Preparation

 The Sea Glass Group – Expanding the Boundaries of Professional Search.
-Career Services works with The Sea Glass Group to provide individual counseling and other support services.
+Career Development works with The Sea Glass Group to provide individual counseling and other support services.
 The Sea Glass Group is a unique consulting, sourcing, and recruiting firm specializing in the identification of top talent among college and advanced degreed professionals with disabilities, both evident and non-evident, including law school students and graduates.
 The Sea Glass Group works with candidates across a range of industries and disciplines, such as law, accounting, IT, and engineering, for corporate level positions and internship/co-op opportunities.

 A webinar titled Disability Disclosure in the Employment Process is offered every fall through The Sea Glass Group.
 Participating students will receive the following benefits:

 - The Sea Glass Group will match up a student with one of its executive advisors, based on availability, with emphasis on matching career discipline and disability of the student/candidate and the advisor.
 The advisor and the student will set up the guidelines of their communication; it can be as often as they see fit.

 - Upon completion of the webinar, each participant will receive an Individual Disability Disclosure Self-Assessment Tool which steps the student through the process of making his or her own personal disclosure decision.
 The student can also schedule a time with The Sea Glass Group to work one-on-one and review the assessment tool.
 The Sea Glass Group will also review resumes and cover letters and work with students on interviewing skills, upon request.

 - Students will receive a list of resources and references so they can do more research on their own regarding disability disclosure.

 The National Association of Students with Disabilities (NALSWD)